 Like any good lasagna recipe, this one is a labor of love.
 Despite all the steps, it’s not actually that hard to make.
 The individual layers are fairly easy to sort out, but they will take a bit of time to assemble and prepare.

 The end result?
-A lightened up, veggie pack, super satisfying, filling and delicious low-carb eggplant lasagna.
+A lightened up, veggie packed, super satisfying, filling and delicious low-carb eggplant lasagna.
 Now say that five times fast!

 What to look for when choosing your eggplant (aka aubergine)?